guardian/fulfilment-lambdas/README.md

 We use TeamCity for CI on this project.

 All changes merged to master are automatically deployed to production by [Riff-Raff](https://github.com/guardian/riff-raff).

+## Cloudforming

+Because of limitations in cloudformation templates we need an additional step to update the stacks :
+1. Make the required changes in [cloudformation/cloudformation.yaml](https://github.com/guardian/fulfilment-lambdas/blob/master/cloudformation/cloudformation.yaml)
+2. Run 'yarn cloudform'.
+Stage specific versions of the cloudformation template will be generated
+3. Use the generated version for the desired stage to update the stack (it will be in cloudformation/[stage].yaml)